gustycooper/gustycooper.github.io/labs/labs_lab03_01.md

 ## Create a Java Person Type

 **Points**: Complete this entire section for 40 points.
-The two subsections 2.3.1 and 2.3.2 are each worth 20 points.
-You must include JavaDoc in your code to receive the 20 points for each section.
-If you choose to omit JavaDoc, you can only receive 10 points for each section.
+You must include JavaDoc in your code to receive the 40 points.
+If you choose to omit JavaDoc, you can only receive 20 points.

 As we have learned, Java classes contain instance variables, constructors, and methods.
-We use the class to define variables and we use the constructors to create objects that we assign to our variables.
+We use the class as a type to declare variables and we use the constructors to create objects that we assign to our variables.
 A ```Person class``` is a great introduction to defining classes and constructing objects.
-For example, I can create a ```Person``` variable gusty and assign it to a person object by the following.
+For example, I can create a ```Person``` variable ```gusty``` and assign it to a person object by the following.

 ```java
 Person gusty = new Person(“Gusty”, “Cooper);